Praneeth-2602/Weekend_Knocks/README.md

 ---

-## License 📜
-This project is licensed under the [MIT License](LICENSE).

----

 ## Community and Support 💬
 Join our community on Discord: [Weekend Knocks Discord](https://discord.gg/your-invite-link)

-If you have any questions or suggestions, feel free to open an issue or contact us at: **your-email@example.com**
+If you have any questions or suggestions, feel free to open an issue.

 ---